What Is the CPA Exam?

 • TCP (Tax Compliance and Planning) - advanced individual and entity tax planning

-Each section includes multiple-choice questions (MCQs) and task-based simulations (TBS).
-The TBS component tests practical application through realistic scenarios.
+Each section pairs multiple-choice questions (MCQs) with task-based simulations (TBS).
+The TBS component drops you into realistic scenarios to test whether you can actually apply the material.

 Pass Rates